martybutts/100-days-of-coding/log.md

 **Today's Progress**: More work on the app that grants wishes, setting up routes and layout using flexbox.

 **Thoughts** Sometimes input type submit is better to use than a button.

+### Day 25: 30 January, Monday

+**Today's Progress**: Revisited a tutorial called Meowtown to learn more about Express routing.

+**Thoughts** I need to redo things several times before they sink in.